-- Reinforce the timeline to release pending audited financial statements. - Establish a new process to assure timely release of audited financials for FY18 onwards. - Drive the comprehensive upgrade and standardization of accounting and IT systems across all agencies. - Establish a higher level of ongoing financial reporting and disclosure in coordination with AAFAF and the FOMB.
+- Reinforce timeline to release pending audited financial statements. - Establish a new process to assure timely release of audited financials for FY18 onwards. - Drive the comprehensive upgrade and standardization of accounting and IT systems across all agencies. - Produce and publish comprehensive fiscal plan implementation results and establish a higher level of ongoing financial reporting in coordination with AAFAF and the FOMB.